 - Umaro the Yeti from Final Fantasy VI, who is in fact a party member.

 - Undertale's entire premise is based on this trope.
 Although in practice, it plays with it, as most of the "main" monsters the player meets do genuinely intend to hurt the player... they just don't quite realize that hurting actually hurts, or don't feel they have a choice, or it's their job, or it's for a good cause, or... you get the idea.

 - Beastmen in Final Fantasy XIV are generally territorial and hostile towards the other races with only a handful being non hostile and willing to work with other people.
 Every beast tribe also has summoned a primal at least once, which causes damage to the land andtempering people to become the primal's slaves.
 The Namazu are only beast tribe that's actually friendly (only a few are hostile) and are willing to make trades with other people.
 They are also the only beast tribe that has never summoned a primal.

-- Disney Television's Gargoyles were relocated from Scotland to Manhattan by The Chessmaster David Xanatos as part of his Evil Plan to terrorize New York into his personal fiefdom.
-However, once the Gargoyles learned that they were expendable pawns in Xanatos' game, they had a HeelFace Turn, and took to defending the people of New York.
-Except for Demona, of course: as the Token Evil Teammate, she has her own agenda that puts her in the HeelFace Revolving Door.
+- Disney Television's Gargoyles were relocated from Scotland to Manhattan by The Chessmaster David Xanatos to serve as his bodyguards and enforcers.
+However, once the Gargoyles learned that they were being manipulated by Xanatos, they have a HeelFace Turn, and instead work to defend the people of New York.
+Except for Demona, of course, who is a genocidal maniac.

 - Kong: The Animated Series: Kong is this due to Adaptational Heroism.
 He is the island's legendary guardian beast who spends the time he's not helping his human friends rescuing animals on the island from danger.
 In one episode he even sneaks out of the airplane hangar where the humans left him and spends the night saving people from street thugs.